Asian Arts New York AAPI Arts Festival

 Hongnian Zhang, Anping Liu, Jianling Yue, Kim Tateo, Mengde Shi, Richard Wang,

-Xiaoping Liu, Jianling Yue, Zhuying Li, Anaik Carne, Toyomi Sobue, Kaarina McKenzie, Lois Woodley
+Xiaoping Liu, Jianling Yue, Zhuying Li, Toyomi Sobue, Kaarina McKenzie, Lois Woodley

 Musicians: